Impacts of COVID-19 on alcohol and other drug use

-In response to the COVID-19 pandemic (DoH 2020c), a range of measures were introduced in Australia in mid-March 2020 to limit the spread of COVID-19 (DoH 2020a).
+In mid-March 2020, a range of measures were introduced in Australia to limit the spread of COVID-19 (DoH 2020a).
 These measures were extended in late March 2020 with all non-essential services ordered by the Australian Government to temporarily close.
 This included licensed liquor outlets such as pubs and clubs, excluding bottle shops attached to these venues (DoH 2020b).

-As a result of these measures, it was expected that variations in sales and consumption of alcohol, drinking patterns and illicit drug use will have an impact on the Australian population (ADF 2020; Dietze & Peacock 2020).
-As such, the Australian Government announced in April 2020 that an additional $6 million would be allocated to online and phone support services for people experiencing drug and alcohol problems (Hunt 2020).
+As a result of these measures, it was expected that variations in sales and consumption of alcohol, drinking patterns, and illicit drug use will have an impact on the Australian population (ADF 2020; Dietze & Peacock 2020).

-Data sources are not directly comparable and care should be taken when interpreting data; see the Data Quality statement on each source for further information on collection time periods, sample selection and methods.
+Data sources presented here are not directly comparable, and care should be taken when interpreting data; see the Data Quality statement on each source for further information on collection time periods, sample selection and methods.